 Sometimes, an unexpected amount of back taxes can pile up.
 You may know you have a federal tax balance but still wonder, “How much do I owe the IRS?”
 Don’t wait for those scary IRS notices to find out.
 We can help you figure it out, using one of four easy methods.

 Back in Dec.
 2016, the IRS released an online tool for taxpayers.
 This tool acts as a portal for you to view your account with the IRS.
-You’ll be able to see your payoff amount, the balance for each tax year that you owe, and up to 24 months of payment history.
+You’ll be able to see your payoff amount and the balance for each tax year that you owe.
+You can also view up to 5 years of payment history, including estimated tax payments.
 Your account balance will update no more than once every 24 hours and usually overnight.
 It’s completely free; all you need to do is register to access your account.

-- Social security number or Individual Tax Identification Number
+- Social Security number (SSN) or Individual Tax Identification Number (ITIN)

 - Date of birth